 $0 – $59.95+

 Yes – Learn More

 Combat Zone Tax Exemption

-You should calculate your income taxes using both your combat pay as earned income for the EITC and without it to find out what’s the best refund for you and your family.
-Deploying to a combat zone and reducing your family’s income also often helps members of the military to qualify for tax credits for low-income earners that they otherwise wouldn’t qualify to receive.
+You should calculate your income taxes using both your combat pay as earned income for the EITC and without it to compare refund amounts.

 Being Stationed Overseas But Not In a Combat Zone

-If you’re stationed overseas, you treat your income tax and tax filings exactly like you would if you were in the United States.
+If you’re stationed overseas, in most cases you should treat your income tax and tax filings exactly like you would if you were in the United States.
 You must continue to file your federal income tax and state taxes for your state of legal residence by the filing date.